 William Gilfillan to W. Dods Pringle, 23 January 1851

-1. The letter for discussion was written on 23 January 1851 during what is known as the Eighth Frontier War 1851-1853, sometimes also as the War of Mlanjeni, who was a Xhosa prophet.
-It was not so much ‘selected’ as simply already on screen for different purposes when the idea of spotlighting ‘traces remaining’ was agreed.
+1. The letter discussed here was written on 23 January 1851 during what is known as the Eighth Frontier War 1851-1853, also as the War of Mlanjeni, who was a Xhosa prophet.
 Its writer was a local civil administrator, William Gilfillan, and its addresse was a well-off farmer and landowner, (William) Dods Pringle.
-It is one very small element in the very large Pringle Collection, Cory Library, Grahamstown, South Africa (Cory Pringle, PUn9, 6279-81).
-And the things discussed are Eastern Cape located.
+It is one very small element in the very large I’m classified Pringle Collection, Cory Library, Grahamstown, South Africa (Cory Pringle, PUn9, 6279-81).
+The matters discussed are all Eastern Cape located.

 2. Although aspects of its content are quite dramatic, this is an ‘ordinary letter’ in structural-genre terms.
 It was written and sent between people who knew each other, so as to expedite some important activities; it has some elliptical aspects; and it has some clear performative features, in the JL Austin sense of the term.
-Among other things, it raises in an interesting way how and to what extent notions of ‘race’ and the racial order are represented in epistolary exchanges and some of the complications in teasing these out.
+Among other things, it raises in an interesting way how and to what extent notions of ‘race’ and the racial order are represented in epistolary exchanges, and some of the complications in teasing these out are also discussed.